lazysoftwaredeveloper/lazysoftwaredeveloper/README.md

 - [Scritchy Scratchy](https://scritchyscratchy.online) : A super-satisfying scratch card idle game where you buy stacks of scratch-offs, unlock auto-scratching, and chase massive jackpots.
 - [SBIT Avatar](https://sbitavatar.com/): A focused avatar generator that turns SBIT personality style into a distinct visual identity.
 - [Is Claude Nerfed?](https://is-claude-nerfed.com/): A simple checker to see if Claude Code is currently in peak-hour limits in your timezone.
+- [Dicero Guides](https://diceroguides.com): Comprehensive guides and strategies for popular dice games.
+Master your favorite dice games with detailed tutorials and expert tips.

 Visit https://lazysoftwaredeveloper.github.io/ for more details.